 Hello September.
 The end of the federal fiscal year is near.
 Does this affect you at work?

 Below you’ll find some month, week, and daylong celebrations/observations (mostly US based).
 They are holidays/observations related to the content of this site that we’ve selected to highlight.
+We try to focus on money (and ways to make money), technology, and product based holidays and observations.
 Maybe we missed some, maybe we added some you don’t think apply.